-It feels wonderful to walk into the physical gallery space as we've refreshed and repainted the space.
-New works are up and out on display.
-We'll continue to develop the online collections, so check back often.
+It feels wonderful to walk into the physical gallery space; refreshed, repainted and ready for new works to be on display.
+We'll continue to develop the online collections on our website as well, so check back often.

 This years' curation shows a committed depth, passion and vision that might even surpass the creative output of years' past.
 Our Alaska Native artists, Navajo jewelers and Hopi silversmiths, to name but a few, continue to bring contemporary concepts and meaningful symbolism front and center.
 From the vantage points of sacred landscapes and rich traditions, Acoma potters, Diné weavers and Pueblo sculptors provide exceptional imagery.

 Each artist we met this early spring - our first masked face to masked face meetings in over two years - expressed hope, a sense of discipline, perseverance and courage.
 We sincerely thank the families for their hospitality, consideration and copious quantities of traditional foods, as they didn’t want us to eat out!